 Students giving oral presentations are eligible for one of 20 scholarships to waive the registration fee for the conference.
 Students with accepted oral presentations will receive a scholarship on an abstract first submitted, first served basis.

-Students giving wildlife oral or poster presentations are also eligible to compete for student awards sponsored by the Kansas Chapter of The Wildlife Society.
-Students should include a ‘yes’ or ‘no’ statement indicating if they would like to enter the wildlife contest within the submitted online abstract form.
+Students giving wildlife or fisheries oral or poster presentations are also eligible to compete for student awards sponsored by the Kansas Chapter of The Wildlife Society and the Kansas Chapter of the American Fisheries Society.
+Students should include a ‘yes’ or ‘no’ statement indicating if they would like to enter the wildlife or fisheries contest within the submitted online abstract form.

 Keith Harmoney